OguzhanTekeli06/SpotifyMoodAnalyzer/README.md

 View: ASP.NET Core MVC views display user mood predictions and data.
 Controller: Manages data flow between Spotify, Flask API, and the frontend.

-### FlaskApıModel
+### FlaskApı
-Flask API hosts the machine learning model for mood prediction.
+ModelApiPKL.py: Flask API hosts the machine learning model for mood prediction.
+mood_prediction_model.pkl: This file contains a machine learning model trained to predict users' moods.
+The model is trained on data derived from users' music listening habits and makes predictions about their emotional state.

 ## 🚀 Getting Started
 Prerequisites